6 Best Window Blinds and Shades for Reducing Dust and Allergens

 Beautiful living room interior with hardwood floors

 In addition to the carpet in your bedroom, the bed itself should be allergen-resistant.
-A lot of linens contain chemical and other synthetic fibers that can cause irritation.
+A lot of linens contain chemicals and other synthetic fibres that can cause irritation.
 It’s best to use silk or cotton to reduce the risk of dust mites.

 Place Air Purifiers in Your Home

 To ensure that you keep your sinuses clear, purchase an air purifier.
-By placing one in the window, it will help to keep contaminants outside and block them from coming into your home.
-Additionally, it’s best to use HEPA filtration which traps nearly 100 percent of dust and allergens.
+Placing one in the window will help to keep contaminants outside and block them from coming into your home.
+Additionally, it’s best to use HEPA filtration, which traps nearly 100% of dust and allergens.

 Keep Your Home Impeccable